Maxuss/SharpFunction/README.md

 # Deprecated
 SharpFunction was deprecated!
 Back when I was actively working on it, I used some very questionable coding practices, such as building JSON for components myself, or creating 10 thousands Command classes.

-Because of that SharpFunction is being migrated to _CopperSharp_.
-You can check it out there: https://github.com/Maxuss/CopperSharp.
+Because of that SharpFunction is being migrated to project flux, written in Rust.
+You can check it out there: https://github.com/Maxuss/flux.

 Thanks for understanding!